 Budgeting credit card debt and calculating college costs provide real-world mathematical contexts.

-Sarah B. Bush, Karen S. Karp, Judy Albanese, and Fred Dillon
+Sarah B. Bush, Judith Albanese, Karen S. Karp, and Matthew Karp

 Sarah B. Bush, Judith Albanese, and Karen S. Karp